randreu28/TFG.docs/src/content/projects/halo-inspector/index.md

 }
 ```

 Fortunately, R3F has a wide range of controllers for the camera.
-This time we're using the R3F adaptation of the [camera controls library](https://github.com/yomotsu/camera-controls), which can be interpreted as an extension of the more common `<OrbitControls/>`, with the addition of extra features, such as methods for tridimensional interpolations:
+This time we're using the R3F adaptation of the [camera controls library](https://github.com/yomotsu/camera-controls), which can be interpreted as an inhereted extension of the more common `<OrbitControls/>`, with the addition of extra features, such as methods for tridimensional interpolations:

 <iframe src="https://codesandbox.io/embed/cameracontrols-basic-sew669?fontsize=14&hidenavigation=1&theme=dark"
      width="100%"